oVirt/ovirt-site/source/develop/release-management/features/storage/storagelivemigration.html.md

 ## GUI

-No major gui modifications are required.
+No major GUI modifications are required.
 The action to move a VM from one storage to another should be enabled also when the VM is running, in which case the engine will issue a live block migration.

 ![](StorageLiveMigrationGUI.png "StorageLiveMigrationGUI.png")

 ## Pre-Copy, Post-Copy and Mirrored-Snapshot

-*   **Pre-Copy:** copy all the internal volumes and then live copy the leaf volume, when the task is completed live migrate the VM
+*   **Pre-Copy:** copy all the internal volumes and then live copy the leaf volume, when the task is completed live migrate the VM.
-    -   **Pros:** safer and simpler to manage in the oVirt engine and VDSM
+    -   **Pros:** safer and simpler to manage in the oVirt engine and VDSM.
     -   **Cons:** if the snapshots are no longer needed then a lot of data is copied needlessly.
 NB.
-Not implemented upstream yet
+Not implemented upstream yet.
-*   **Post-Copy:** live migrate the VM with a live snapshot to the new domain, copy the internal volumes and when the task is completed switch the leaf backing file
+*   **Post-Copy:** live migrate the VM with a live snapshot to the new domain, copy the internal volumes and when the task is completed switch the leaf backing file.
-    -   **Pros:** better approach for HA/load balancing
+    -   **Pros:** better approach for HA/load balancing.
     -   **Cons:** complex management in the oVirt engine and VDSM.
-Disk is split across multiple domains
+Disk is split across multiple domains.
 *   **Mirrored-Snapshot:** mirror a new live snapshot on both source and destination, copy the parent volume to the destination and when completed switch to the new image.
-    -   **Pros:** no need to implement cross-domain volume chains in VDSM
+    -   **Pros:** no need to implement cross-domain volume chains in VDSM.

 Reference: [<http://wiki.qemu.org/Features/LiveBlockMigration>](http://wiki.qemu.org/Features/LiveBlockMigration)